 IMMUNE SYSTEM RESPONSE TO DOUBLE HELIX WATER

-The original study on immune response to Double Helix Water was done about two decades ago, in 1998 (full study here).
+The first study on immune response to Double Helix Water was done about two decades ago, in 1998 (full study here).

-This study looked at many aspects, but there are 3 questions that are frequently asked today by practitioners that can be answered by the research done in this study.
+This study looked at many aspects, but there are three questions which are frequently asked today by practitioners, which can be answered by the research done in this study.

-Is there an ideal interval between doses taken?
+Is there an ideal time period between doses?

-Per the information in the original study, the short answer to the all three questions is yes.
+Per the information in this study, the short answer to all three questions is yes.

-The results of this very first study were so startling, some found it hard to credit at the time.
-Even though the study was done by an independent laboratory and headed Professor B. Bonavida, Ph.D. who is otherwise considered a prominent and meticulous researcher.
+The results of this very first study were so startling, some found it hard to credit at the time - even though the study was done by an independent laboratory and headed by a respected, frequently published researcher.

-While more studies have been done since then.
-This initial study sparked controversy due to its results, with a few orthodox and conservative researches refusing to believe that “water” could produce these results.
+While more studies have been done since which supported the results of the initial study, this first study sparked a surprising amount of controversy, with a few orthodox and conservative researchers refusing to believe that “water” could produce these results.

 In a way they were right, normal water does not.
 No one anywhere contests that assertion.
 Any observed changes in the study are due to the presence of stable water clusters (now called Double Helix Water), not water.